Chickpeas. Is there anything they can’t do? Gonna be honest here: I can get behind any meal that involves chickpeas and sweet potatoes.

 What makes this meal “Moroccan?”

 Nothing brings me more joy than finding a meal that’s just as tasty as it is healthy.
 Chickpeas are a solid source of protein, carbs and fiber.
-Tomatoes are packed with vitamins and nutrients too.
+Tomatoes are packed with vitamins and nutrients, too.

-How to customize this recipe:
+How to customize this chickpea recipe

 - Change up the veggies: the recipe calls for kale/spinach.
 You can replace that with zucchini, peas, chard, chopped green beans, chopped asparagus, sugar snap peas, chopped carrot, broccoli or cauliflower.
 Eggplant would be a good choice too!